sdnvx/opendmi-ng/README.md

   strict mode is available when correctness matters more than completeness.
   Known firmware quirks, such as swapped processor ID words or reversed TPM vendor identifiers, are handled.
+* **Data can be checked, not only read.** The `lint` command checks a table against the rules of the specification, from the checksum of the entry point to the values of individual fields, and reports what it finds with the file offset, the structure and the attribute it belongs to.
 * **OEM structures are first-class.** Vendor-specific structures are decoded by extension modules for Acer, AMI, Apple, Dell, HP/HPE, Intel, IBM/Lenovo and Sun, and their layouts are described in the reference manual.